top of page

 What does the wedding rehearsal cover?

 I highly recommend doing a rehearsal before your big day!
 It’s a great chance to go over all the important details, and it’ll leave you feeling confident and prepared.
 The rehearsal typically involves a full run-through of the ceremony and takes about 30 - 45 minutes, though I suggest allowing an hour just to be safe.
-Here’s what we’ll cover during the rehearsal:

 • The order of service